gmdsi/GMDSI_notebooks/docs/part2/freyberg_da_prep.md

 ### The state mapping between pars and obs

-Ok, for our next trick...
+Ok, now for our next trick...

 We need to tell PESTPP-DA that we want to use dynamic states.
 This is tricky concept for us "batch" people, but conceptually, these states allow PESTPP-DA to coherently advance the model in time.
 Just like MF6 would take the final simulated GW levels at the end of stress period and set them as the starting heads for the next stress, so too must PESTPP-DA.
 Otherwise, there would be no temporal coherence in the simulated results.
 What is exciting about this is that PESTPP-DA also has the opportunity to "estimate" the start heads for each cycle, along with the other parameters.
 Algorithmically, PESTPP-DA sees these "states" just as any other parameter to estimate for a given cycle.
 Conceptually, treating the initial states for each cycle as uncertain and therefore adjustable, is one way to explicitly acknowledge that the model is "imperfect" and therefore the initial conditions for each cycle are "imperfect" e.g. uncertain!
 How cool!